Circular Summit Fryslân 2025

 6. Clean and Healthy Soils

-As part of the Circular Summit Fryslân 2025, the SOILL Start-Up project, in collaboration with the Province of Friesland, invites local and regional public authorities to a focused session on the future of soil health in Europe.
+As part of the Circular Summit Fryslân 2025, the SOILL Start-Up project, in collaboration with the Province of Friesland and SOILCRATES, invites local and regional public authorities to a focused hybrid session on the future of soil health in Europe.

 This session is designed for local and regional authorities ready to take action on soil restoration and explore the opportunities offered by the EU Mission “A Soil Deal for Europe.”
 Learn how to access funding, connect with peers, and take your first steps toward launching a Soil Health Living Lab (SHLL) in your region.